TheControlApp/server/README.md

 # ControlMe Go Backend

-A modern, secure, and scalable rewrite of the ControlMe platform in Go, providing full backward compatibility with legacy .NET clients while offering a modern API for new applications.
+A modern, secure, and scalable rewrite of the ControlMe platform in Go, providing a clean modern API for applications.

 ## 🚀 Features

-- ✅ **Legacy Compatibility**: 100% compatible with existing .NET clients
 - ✅ **Modern API**: RESTful API with JWT authentication
 - ✅ **Real-time Communication**: WebSocket support for instant messaging
 - ✅ **Secure**: Modern authentication, bcrypt password hashing, HTTPS support